alexfernandez/alexfernandez.github.io/drafts/contradiction-what-is.md

 ## Reality

-As we explored in [The Amazing Mind](/2016/the-amazing-mind), what we call "reality" is just the complete network of concepts and ideas that we handle to face the world.
+As we explored in [The Amazing Mind](/2016/the-amazing-mind), what we call "reality" is just the shared network of concepts and ideas that we handle to face the world.
-It is therefore separated from what is "true", which is the world where we speak.
+It is therefore separated from what is "true", which is the which is the world where we speak.

 So in reality we are dealing with human ideas.